 Practicum is required for a minimum of 24 hours per week during the daytime, Monday through Friday.

-The comprehensive examination is a 3-part exam.
+The comprehensive examination is a three-part exam.
 The objective (200 multiple-choice questions) and take-home essay portions are taken following the completion of the first two years of required coursework.
 The STEPPS portion of the exam is administered in three parts, one each in the spring/summer following completion of years one, two, and three.